Wigs for Hair Loss (Alopecia)

 - Human hair wigs: Can feel heavier on your head and can be expensive.

-It’s important to go to a wig shop or boutique to talk about different options and to have a wig fitted to your scalp to avoid irritation.
+It can help to go to a wig shop or boutique to talk about different options and to have a wig fitted to your scalp to avoid irritation.
 A good wig-fitting can also boost your confidence, as your wig may look more natural and feel more comfortable.

 Ask your care team for referrals to shops that are familiar with working with cancer patients.
 Your treatment center may have one onsite.
-You can also contact the American Cancer Society, 800-ACS-2345 for help finding a local wig shop.
+You can also contact the American Cancer Society, 800-ACS-2345, for help finding a local wig shop.

 Taking Care of Your Wig